1. What are cookies?

 When you first visit, you’ll see a cookie banner.
 You can:

-- Accept all: analytics cookies on.
+- Accept all: analytics and advertising cookies on.

 5. How to manage cookies